-of its more specific provisions.
-For example, MNCs are urged to "[c]arry out human rights due diligence as appropriate to their size, the nature and context of operations and the severity of the risks of adverse human rights impact."
-176 Similarly, MNCs are exalted to "establish and maintain a system of environmental management appropriate to the enterprise".
-177 The phrases 'appropriate to their size' and 'appropriate to the enterprise' are nebulous and not susceptible to any precise definition.
-These phrases may have been adopted by the OECD in order to avoid the pitfalls inherent in any one-size-fitsall mechanism which often fail to cater to differences in circumstances and experiences.
-However, the phrases are problematic because they suggest that the human rights and environmental protection responsibilities of MNCs under the OECD Guidelines are relative to the size of the MNCs.
-However, given the various forms of the MNC, 178 it may be impracticable to determine the size of a particular MNC and thus, the extent of its human rights and environmental due diligence under the Guidelines.
+MNCs come in different shapes and sizes.
+Some MNCs are hierarchically integrated in the sense that control of the MNCs and their subsidiaries is in the hands the size of a particular MNC and thus, the extent of its human rights and environmental due diligence under the Guidelines.
 Besides, these provisions are loopholes that MNCs could utilize to avoid compliance with the OECD Guidelines.
-Because there is no adjudicatory mechanism under the Guidelines, MNCs are at liberty to determine for themselves what human rights or environmental management system is 'appropriate to the enterprise' in any given context.
-Thus, MNCs may deliberately lower their human rights and environmental stewardship under the OECD Guidelines on the basis of the size of the MNCs.
+Because there is no adjudicatory mechanism under the Guidelines, MNCs are at liberty to determine for themselves what human rights or environmental management system is "appropriate to the enterprise" in any given context.
+Thus, MNCs may deliberately lower their human rights and environmental stewardship under the OECD Guidelines on the basis of their size.